The Dungeon Core Assembly

 "I'll pass.
 I have work to do as a Dungeon Master after this."

-"Oh, how unfortunate.
+"Oh, that's a shame.
 But let me give you this."

 With a chuckle, Haku-san pulled a card from her cleavage.

-When I accepted the slightly warm card, I saw it was an adventurer's guild ID—an adventurer card.
+When I accepted the faintly warm card, it turned out to be an Adventurer Guild ID, or in other words, an adventurer card.
 It had my name on it.

 "I had it reissued."